July 20, 2021

 Despite the increase in price drops, the median home-sale price from more than 400 U.S. metro areas increased 21 percent year-over-year to $365,500, a record high.
 Asking prices, however, have plateaued since May 2021.

-"New listings have increased to pre-pandemic levels for the first time, giving buyers more options in what is still a highly competitive market," Ms. Fairweather said.
+"New listings have increased to pre-pandemic levels for the first time, giving buyers more options in what is still a highly competitive market," Dr. Fairweather said.
 "Buyer fatigue, seasonality and more homes on the market is starting to cool things down, which we’re seeing through price drops and a decrease in pending sales.

 "Asking prices are still high, but buyers may start to regain some negotiating powers."